 Gigs come in all shapes and sizes, and with all styes of music.
 But from a photographer’s point of view, the biggest variation is in the lighting.
 How do you expose correctly at a gig?
 Many people get white, washed-out ghosts on stage instead of the performers they want to see.
 How do you avoid that, and get professional looking gig images?

 Very often there is going to be a lot of contrast in the shot, with a dark background due either to black backdrops or spot lighting or both.
 To get the face exposure right, you will need to move away from a typical “weighted average” exposure.
 This can be done with spot metering – putting the spot on the face – or (as I generally do it) by exposure compensation.
-Often I am shooting at -2 EV or lower, but that I find that approach gives me the most flexibility as I frame the shot.
-(In the notes that follow, please note that I usually shoot at EV-0.33 in very even light.)
+Often I am shooting at -2 EV or lower.
+I generally find that the EV approach gives me the most flexibility as I frame the shot.
+(In the notes that follow, please note that I usually shoot at EV-0.33 even in very flat light.)

 Photographing Live Music: Daylight Settings

 Much live music happens under daylight.
-With no special background, a cloudy (and on this occasion, a cold, November) day, exposure is no issue – any camera on a basic average setting will do a good job.
-Charlotte Campbell is a fine busker, still working the Soyth Bank and other London haunts a decade after I first saw her at the London Eye.
+With no special background, a cloudy (and on this occasion, a cold) day, exposure is no issue – any camera on a basic average setting will do a good job.
+Charlotte Campbell is a fine busker, still working the South Bank and other London haunts a decade after I first saw her at the London Eye.

 Nikon D700 50mm 1.4 G

 Larger gigs in daylight may be covered to keep off rain and direct sun.
 This shot of Sir Simon Rattle with the LSO in Trafalgar Square was an easy one for my Lumix FZ1000.

 At Festivals and other events, there may be some stage lighting even during the day – but the daylight is doing most of the work.
 The Mentulls at Linton Music Festival.

 f4 1/160 ISO125 EV -1.33